Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Protein is vital to your overall health, immune health, and to ensure you maintain muscle mass.
 Muscle is necessary to optimize blood sugar balance and keep our metabolism high.
 Lack of muscle can promote weight gain, higher blood sugar, and frailty.

-Remember to include cultured protein foods such as plain yogurt, kefir, buttermilk, or cottage cheese in your diet as these foods are rich in probiotics to support a healthy gut microbiome.
+Remember to include cultured protein foods such as plain yogurt, kefir, buttermilk, or cottage cheese in your intermittent fasting diet as these foods are rich in probiotics to support a healthy gut microbiome.

 Optimal protein sources include: